d40cht/WythamVillageBroadband/currentsituation.md

 village to the exchange in Summertown.

 In both cases the connections are via long stretches of copper wire in poor conditions.
-As a result most of us are close to the maximum speed we can expect.
-For a good connection, you can expect 3Mbs and are probably able to stream low-definition video from iPlayer (although you will then not be able to do any other significant internet access).
-For a poor connection you may only be getting 1Mbs and may yet have never experienced video streaming online.
+As a result most of us are already getting the maximum speed possible.
+For a good connection, you can expect 3Mbs and may be able to stream low-definition video from iPlayer (although you will then not be able to do any other significant internet access).
+For a poor connection you may only be getting 1Mbs and may yet have never experienced online streaming video.

 Recently a BT infinity [green cabinet](https://www.google.co.uk/search?q=bt+green+box&source=lnms&tbm=isch&sa=X&ei=q6DjU86pLMjS0QWEu4HgAg&ved=0CAgQ_AUoAQ&biw=1920&bih=875) was installed in Botley.
 A couple of villagers have had their phone lines transferred from the Oxford exchange to the Botley cabinet (having also agreed to